Let’s talk about collections and how they can help you make more money from wholesale.

 A few hours work, and BOOM.
 You’ve suddenly got a great excuse to get back in touch with your stockists.

-6. Your products take up more space in the shop.
+9. Your products take up more space in shops.

 The more of your work a retailer orders, the more impact it has in the store.